Why Join ASME?

 JASME and TASME

 These are also committees that work on behalf of specific career groups: JASME for medical students and F1s, TASME for F2 and all other trainee groups.
 These committees generate activities, resources and opportunities for the groups they represent.
-As members of JASME and TASME move into and out of their roles more frequently than ‘established’ medical educators, they have the support of the Director of Career Groups and the Director of Networks to ensure continuity and to link with the Board of Directors.
+As members of JASME and TASME move into and out of their roles more frequently than ‘established’ medical educators, they have the support of the Director of Career Groups to ensure continuity and to link with the Board of Directors.
 JASME and TASME may also work closely with directors who have responsibility for awards, events and networks, helping to inform what needs to be done and how.

 Special Interest Groups (SIGs)